 2. Extensive Football Knowledge

 While athleticism is crucial, it is not the sole determining factor for success in the NFL.
-Extensive football knowledge is also essential for making the leap straight from high school.
+Extensive football knowledge is also essential for becoming a pro football player.
 Players need to have a deep understanding of the game, including offensive and defensive strategies, formations, and play executions.

 Having a comprehensive understanding of the game allows players to make split-second decisions on the field, read defenses, and react quickly to game situations.
 This knowledge is typically gained through years of experience playing organized football and studying the game.